overviewer/Minecraft-Overviewer/README.txt

     python renderer.py -d -c <Path to World>

+You may want to do this for example to save space.
+Or perhaps you've changed texture packs and want to force it to re-render all chunks.

 Using More Cores
 ----------------
 The Overviewer will render each chunk separately in parallel.
 You can tell it how many processes to start with the -p option.
 This is set to a default of 2, which will use 2 processes to render chunks, and 1 to render the final image.

+To bump that up to 3 processes, use a command in this form:

     python renderer.py -p 3 <Path to World> <image out.png>